Approximating the Stationary Probability of a Single State in a Markov chain: Examples and Simulations

 \subsection{Algorithm performance as a function of $\Delta$}

-Figure \ref{figure:SimulationDelta} shows the results of our algorithm as a function of $\Delta$.
+Figure \ref{figure:PageRank_delta} shows the results of our algorithm as a function of the parameter $\Delta$, when applied to the PageRank Markov chain.
+The figures are shown on a log-log scale.
 Recall that parameter $\Delta$ only affects the termination conditions of the algorithm.
+We show results from separate executions of the algorithm to estimate five different states in the Markov chain with varying stationary probabilities.
+Figure \ref{figure:PageRank_delta_pi} plots the basic algorithm estimates for the stationary probability, along with a diagonal line indicating the termination criteria corresponding to $\hat{\pi}_i < \Delta /(1 + \epsilon)$.
+When $\Delta > \hat{\pi}_i$, due to the termination conditions, the estimate produced is approximately $\Delta /(1 + \epsilon)$.
+When $\Delta \leq \hat{\pi}_i$, then we see that $\hat{\pi}_i$ concentrates around $\pi_i$ and no longer decreases with $\Delta$.

-The plot shows results from three separate executions of the algorithm with different anchor nodes, chosen to illustrate the behavior on nodes with varying $\pi_i$.
-Figures \ref{figure:PageRankDeltaA} and \ref{figure:MM1DeltaA} plot the estimates for the stationary probability, and Figures \ref{figure:PageRankDeltaB} and \ref{figure:MM1DeltaB} plot the total steps taken in the last iteration of the algorithm, which we recall is of the same order as the total random walk steps over all iterations.
-The figures are shown on a log-log scale.
-The results confirm that the computation time of the algorithm is upper bounded by $O(1/\Delta)$, which is linear when plotted on log-log scale.
-When $\Delta > \pi_i$, then $\hat{\pi}_i$ is effectively lower bounded at $\Delta$, and the computation time behaves as $1/\Delta$.
-When $\Delta < \pi_i$, then $\hat{\pi}_i$ concentrates around $\pi_i$ and no longer decreases with $\Delta$.
-The computation time levels off and grows slower than $O(1/\Delta)$.
+Figure \ref{figure:PageRank_delta_NT} plots the total steps taken in the last iteration of the algorithm, which we recall is provably of the same order as the total random walk steps over all iterations.
+Figure \ref{figure:PageRank_delta_NT} confirms that the computation time of the algorithm is upper bounded by $O(1/\Delta)$, which is linear when plotted on log-log scale.
+When $\Delta > \pi_i$, the computation time behaves as $\Theta(1/\Delta)$.
+When $\Delta \leq \pi_i$, the computation time levels off and grows slower than $O(1/\Delta)$.